June Growing Tips

 Our potted plants have been held in a greenhouse and are out of dormancy now, so will benefit from hardening off before planting out.
 Expose the plants to indirect sun for a few hours the first day, then gradually increase the number of hours and the amount of direct sun over the next few days to get then used to direct sun and wind.
 If you prefer to wait until fall to plant your potted plants in a permanent location they would probably benefit from potting up to a slightly larger container.
 4" to 1 gallon, 1 gallon to 3-5 gallon (depending on vigor).

 The calendar suggests that summer is approaching, and day time temperatures do seem to be gradually warming here at Raintree Nursery.
 With the warming of summer comes a myriad of insects ready to infest our favorite fruiting plants.
 Take a pro-active stance by monitoring.
 Install traps or regularly inspect your plants for insects such as: fruit infesting-apple maggot, codling moth, Spotted wing Drosophila; leaf and stem infesting- aphid, spider mite, imported currant worm, thrips, white fly, leaf hoppers, and mealy bug.
 Take samples of insects to your local co-operative extension service for help identifying what's 'bugging' you.
-To find your local extension office go to Growing Info in the top tool bar and select Useful Links under More Growing Info.
+To find your local extension office scroll to the bottom of this page and and select Useful Links from the middle column.

 Apple maggot and codling moth: Continue monitoring both apple maggot and codling moth traps to determine when populations are increasing, so you can apply control measures when they are needed and will be most effective.
 Both insects could be in active flight now in the Pacific Northwest.